 It can happen with men and it can happen with women.
 It can happen with people

 we love and with people we don’t.
 If we have “bad” sex with someone with whom the sex has previously been good, no need to panic!
 Instead, we should get curious.
 What’s changed, inside ourselves, inside them, in the relationship?

-6. Sex can be an incredible vehicle for learning about
+6. Sex can be an incredible vehicle for self-discovery.

 we do automatically—and what we don’t let ourselves do, even when we really want to—can open doorways into major growth and healing, if we let it.

 7. Sexual fantasies can also be doorways into self-knowledge.